tthoma24/swc-2018-11-20-itg/index.md

 <p>
   Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
-If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
+A recording will be provided to participants a few days after the workshop.
+If we can help making learning easier for you, please get in touch (using contact details below) and we will attempt to provide them.
 </p>